MOSAiC Participation and Endorsement

 (3) Partners supporting MOSAiC logistically or scientifically with infrastructure.

-This kind of partnership is managed by a signing of individual MoUs specifying the cooperation with MOSAiC.
+This kind of partnership is managed by a signing of individual MoUs specifying the cooperation with MOSAiC, and will be handled directly by AWI-MOSAiC leadership.